Is Grokking a Computational Glass Relaxation?: Introduction

 Our key contributions are as follows: \begin{itemize}

-\item \textbf{Grokking is NOT a first-order phase transition.} By conceptualizing neural networks as a physical system and sampling its entropy landscape, we find there is no entropy barrier between the pre-grokking memorization state and the final generalization state, arguing against the first-order phase transition interpretation \cite{rubin2023grokking}.
-Instead, grokking has similar behavior to the formation and relaxation of glass, where the pre-grokking memorization states can be attributed to the fast convergence of train loss minimization, resembles the rapid cooling of a liquid during glass transition.
+\item \textbf{Grokking is NOT a first-order phase transition.} By conceptualizing neural networks as a physical system and sampling its entropy landscape, we find there is no entropy barrier between the pre-grokking memorization state and the final generalizing state, arguing against the first-order phase transition interpretation \cite{rubin2023grokking}.
+Instead, grokking has similar behavior to the formation and relaxation of glass, where the pre-grokking memorization states can be attributed to the fast convergence of train loss minimization, and resembles the rapid cooling of a liquid during glass transition.
 The subsequent grokking process can therefore be recognized as a slow, computational glass relaxation towards a more stable, generalizing configuration.
-Such an analogy can describe many reported observations for grokking and inspire potential research directions for NNs, as we detailed later. \item \textbf{The high-entropy advantage under grokking is a unique property of generalization.} We found that in the entropy landscape of the grokking NNs, there is a huge gap between the training curve and the max-entropy curve, which constitutes the previously reported high-entropy advantage for NNs' generalizability \cite{yang2025high}.
-We term it the high-entropy advantage under grokking.
+Such an analogy can describe many reported observations for grokking and inspire potential research directions for NNs, as we detailed later. \item \textbf{The high-entropy advantage under grokking is a unique property of generalization.} We find that in the entropy landscape of the grokking NNs, there is a huge gap between the training curve and the max-entropy curve, which was previously reported as ``high-entropy advantage in generalizability'' for other NNs and datasets \cite{yang2025high}.
+The high-entropy advantage under grokking, as we found here, is much larger.
 Furthermore, we show that after eliminating grokking by controlling the weight norm, the high-entropy advantage is much less prominent but still exists.
-This confirms that the NN without grokking does not have glass behavior, as they are much closer to the equilibrium state, supporting the correspondence between grokking and glass relaxation.
-It also shows that there is a broad correlation between the high-entropy solutions and the generalizability of NNs. \item \textbf{We design a physics-inspired toy optimizer, WanD, which finds high-norm generalizing solutions without grokking.} WanD is an optimizer based on the Wang-Landau molecular dynamics method.
-In modular addition task training, WanD has similar time efficiency and generalization performance as AdamW but can eliminate grokking without any explicit regularization (like weight norm constraints).
-Notably, WanD often finds high-norm generalizing solutions, which challenges theory attributing grokking solely to weight decay \cite{liu2022omnigrok}.
+This confirms that the NN without grokking does not have glassy behavior, as they are much closer to the equilibrium state, supporting the correspondence between grokking and glass relaxation.
+It also reinforces the understanding that higher entropy correlates with better NNs' generalizability \cite{yang2025high}, broadening its empirical support to our distinct model and task. \item \textbf{We design a physics-inspired toy optimizer, WanD, which finds high-norm generalizing solutions without grokking.} WanD is an optimizer based on the Wang-Landau molecular dynamics method.
+In the modular addition task, WanD has similar time efficiency and generalization performance as AdamW but can eliminate grokking without any explicit regularization (like weight norm constraints).
+Notably, WanD often finds high-norm generalizing solutions, which challenges a theory attributing grokking solely to weight decay \cite{liu2022omnigrok}.
 This also agrees with the conclusion of Kumar et al. \cite{kumar2023grokking} that regularization is not always necessary for grokking, but in a strictly-defined situation without output scaling.
 We argue that grokking is an issue caused by optimization dynamics and can be solved by just improving the optimizer.
 We believe that WanD points out a potential direction to design new optimizers which has an advantage in finding higher entropy solutions with better generalizability, and our research can encourage further work on applying well-established statistical-physical methodologies for deep learning research.

 \end{itemize}